layertwo/homelab/docs/monitoring.md

 ## Overview

-The monitoring stack is a collection of applications that work together to monitor the health, performance, and availability of the homelab infrastructure and applications.
-The stack includes:
+The monitoring stack provides health checking and uptime monitoring for the homelab infrastructure and applications using Gatus.

-- **Prometheus & Grafana**: Metrics collection and visualization
-- **Gatus**: Service health checking

 ## Architecture

 The monitoring stack follows the following workflow:

-1. **Prometheus** collects metrics from various sources (nodes, Kubernetes, applications)
-2. **Grafana** visualizes the metrics collected by Prometheus
-3. **Gatus** performs health checks on services and sends alerts when issues are detected
+1. **Gatus** performs health checks on services at regular intervals
+2. Health check results are stored in a PostgreSQL database
+3. The Gatus dashboard displays service status and history
+4. Alerts are sent when services become unhealthy

 ## Components

-### Prometheus & Grafana

-Prometheus is a monitoring system and time series database, while Grafana is a visualization tool that works well with Prometheus.

-#### Prometheus Configuration

-- **Storage**: PVC for time series data
-- **Scrape Interval**: 15s (default)
-- **Retention**: 15d (default)
-- **Targets**:
-  - Kubernetes nodes
-  - Kubernetes API server
-  - Kubernetes services
-  - Application-specific exporters

-#### Grafana Configuration

-- **URL**: grafana.layertwo.dev
-- **Storage**: PVC for configuration and database
-- **Data Sources**:
-  - Prometheus
-- **Dashboards**:
-  - Node Exporter
-  - Kubernetes
-  - Application-specific dashboards

 ### Gatus